0foo/study_notes/rhcsa/essentials/directory_structure.md

         * For example: /proc/{pid} directory contains information about the process with that particular pid.
     * This is a virtual filesystem with text information about system resources.
         * For example: /proc/uptime
+    * /proc/meminfo
+    * contains all info about memory
+    * /proc/cpuinfo
+        * contains all info about cpu

 1.  /home :